-Les Talusan, also known as The Pinstriped Rebel, has a vast and eclectic collection of pop, indie, and underground hits, as well as rare, obscure gems that can help customize a uniquely personal sound for your event.
-Les also maintains utmost control across a freeform blend of soul, funk, deep house and old school hip-hop genres.
+Les has a vast and eclectic collection of pop, indie, and underground hits, as well as obscure gems that can help customize a uniquely personal sound for your event.
+Les also maintains utmost control across a freeform blend of soul, funk, boogie, disco, and old school hip-hop.

 With over 20 years worth of experience, Les is known for her perfectly crafted mixes and commitment to artistic excellence.
-She also has a long history of supporting AAPI, LGBT, and women-focused organizations.
+She also has a long history of supporting organizations that empower AAPI and LGBT communities, women, and youth.

 Born and raised in Manila, Philippines, Les fell in love with music at a young age, DJing at local clubs and playing in bands.
 Since moving to DC at age 20, she has continued to develop her talents, performing behind the decks in the U.S. and abroad.

 Les hosts the DJ nights Punk Soul Sisters, C'est Chic, Hong Kong Garden, Scorpio Nights, and Taking the P*ss at venues such as Showtime, Slash Run, and Marx Cafe.
 She also has a weekly radio show, Bahala Na Radio, at Eaton Workshop.